 - Even adequate taste and smell

-We know that zinc is involved in thousands of reactions within the body and recent research is even showing that zinc might be vital in protecting the body against various types of cancers.
+We know that zinc is involved in thousands of reactions within the body and recent research is even showing that zinc might be vital in protecting the body against various types of viruses and cancers.

 Zinc is especially important for fertility and during pregnancy and while nursing, although pregnant and nursing women and young babies may be most at risk for zinc deficiency.
 Some studies have even shown that zinc is vital for avoiding premature labor and low birth weight in infants, though more research is needed in this area.